How to start an online casino in 2021

 Customer service: keep your players happy

 Customer service is critical.
 You’ll need a highly responsive support team, available 24/7 and trained in how to handle the most common customer complaints.
 It’s also a good idea to have a separate department providing personalized care for VIPs.
 Additionally, your customer support staff must be multilingual — at the very least, they must speak the same language as the target market.
+Hiring a team of professionals is crucial.

 How can Slotegrator help open an online casino?